MATRYCS/ml-model-tracking-framework/README.md

 ## Project structure

-- `./mlops` directory contains docker compose instructions to build local deployment.
+- `./mlflow` directory contains docker instructions to build fully-fledged MLFlow service.
 - `./examples` directory contains code samples of using MLFLow.

+## Licensing

+The code in this project is licensed under MIT license.